Origins A Perfect World Age-Defense Skin Guardian with White Tea Review

 Review

-Results you may expect from using Origins A Perfect World Age-defense Skin Guardian with White Tea:
+Does Origins A Perfect World Age-Defense Skin Guardian with White Tea Work?

-Quite moisturizing: Origins A Perfect World Age-defense Skin Guardian with White Tea has a moisturizing rating of 4.0 out of 10.
+According to CreamScan analysis, Origins A Perfect World Age-Defense Skin Guardian with White Tea is quite moisturizing, with a moisturizing rating of 4.0 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.3 out of 10 and a high humectancy of 7.6 out of 10, primarily due to the high content of Glycerin (est. ≈4.0%) and Butylene Glycol (est. ≈3.0%).